-These DIY map coasters are super easy so break out your Mod Podge and follow along.
+These DIY map coasters are super easy to make, so break out your Mod Podge and follow along!
 You might even make a few sets as these make great gifts as well.
 Once you know how to make your own coasters, you will be making them for gifts and so much more!

 - Mod Podge